iCliniq Logo

 What Is Core Breast Biopsy?

 • The core breast biopsy is done in an outpatient setup.
 It is a quick procedure, thus completed in a short period.
 Suppose the biopsy is accomplished by utilizing the imaging technique.
-In that case, the patient is in either a sitting position or a lying position on a bed with an opening for the breast.
-It relies on imaging like mammography, ultrasound, or MRI. in all types of core breast biopsy, and a light needle is utilized initially to place anesthesia medication into the site where the biopsy is going to be done.
+In that case, the patient is either in a sitting position or in a lying position on a bed with an opening for the breast.
+It relies on imaging like mammography, ultrasound, or MRI in all types of core breast biopsy, and a light needle is utilized initially to place anesthesia medication into the site where the biopsy is going to be done.

 What Are the Types of Image-Guided Core Needle Biopsies?